-When you no longer need the amount of care provided in the hospital, the hospital will begin a process to discharge you.
+When you no longer need the amount of care provided in the hospital, the hospital will begin the process to discharge you.

 Most people hope to go directly home from the hospital.
 Even if you and your doctor planned for you to go home, your recovery may be slower than expected.
 As a result, you may need to be transferred to a skilled nursing or rehabilitation facility.

-Before you can go home from the hospital, you must be able to:
+Before you can go home from the hospital, you should be able to:

-- Walk around enough that you will be able to safely move between your sleeping area, your bathroom, and your kitchen
+- Move safely between your sleeping area, bathroom, and kitchen.

 Other factors may also prevent you from going directly home from the hospital, such as: